bss114/protocols/DNA_extraction/enrichment_gDNA_NEBNext_Microbiome_DNA_Enrichment_Kit.md

 **B. Capture Methylated Host DNA onto the Beads and Collect Enriched Microbial DNA**

 [ ] 1.
-Add ~30 ng of DNA extract to a tube containing the 5 μl of MBD2-Fc-bound magnetic beads prepared in part A.
+Add two empty tubes, one at beginning and one at end, for enrichment controls; treat as samples but without DNA added.
+Add ~30 ng of DNA extract to each sample tube plus 5 μl of MBD2-Fc-bound magnetic beads prepared in part A.

 [ ] 2.
 Add undiluted Bind/wash Buffer (5X) for a final concentration of 1X:
     Volume of 5X Bind/wash Buffer to add (μl) = Vol input DNA (μl)/4